 As I've shown in that article, it was only in the field of pattern making (during the early twentieth century) that 'one off' came to mean more than a single quantity so that the expression began to be used in sentences as opposed to simply being notations on a plan or schedule or entries in a register or chalked marks on patterns.
 Pattern makers in the early twentieth century started to speak of making one casting off a pattern, and thus creating a single item, as a one off, or one off job.
 Consequently, for anyone who wants to check the position, I have identified the types of books or articles that one needs to consult if one wants to find early examples of that expression in writing.
 I have personally consulted just about every single book or journal that I could lay my hands on from the nineteenth and twentieth centuries relating to pattern making (or casting or moulding, which involves the same processes) and have not found any references to a pattern or casting as a one-off prior to 1903, with the first reference I have found to a 'one-off job' being 1912.

 It's important to understand that these references are only in highly technical books or papers relating to the world of pattern making.
 They are never used in the early twentieth century in any other context.
 Mechanical engineers of the period, who did include 'one off' or '1 off' (as well as any other number such as 'two off' and 'three off') in their plans to indicate the quantity of parts required did not adopt the use of 'one off' to indicate a unique item during this period.
-While I haven't carefully researched the period after the 1920s, as far as I can tell it wasn't until the 1930s or 1940s that anyone outside of the world of pattern making started to refer to manufactured items as one-offs or one-off jobs.
+While I haven't carefully researched the period after the 1920s, as far as I can tell it wasn't until this decade that anyone outside of the world of pattern making started to refer to manufactured items as one-offs or one-off jobs.
 And this expression had definitely not entered the wider English language by this stage to mean anything other than a manufactured item.
 In fact, it had barely entered the wider English language at all by the 1930s.
 It simply didn't register.

 My own personal theory, although I have no evidence, is that it was probably newsreels or radio shows during the Second World War which mentioned some form of manufactured one-off item, possibly military, and thus gave the expression a wider audience.
 Once people were familiar with what a one-off was, namely a single, unique, manufactured item, then it was a small leap from there to compare people to unique manufactured items and also more abstract events and instances could be compared to unique manufactured items.
 Hence the expression 'one off instance' and similar came into existence in the English language.

-Regardless of how the phrase was actually disseminated amongst the English speaking public, the evidence that 'one off' did not make its appearance in the English language until after the Second World War is as clear as a bell.
+Regardless of how the phrase was actually disseminated amongst the English speaking public, the evidence that 'one off' did not make its appearance in the English language until around the period of the Second World War is as clear as a bell.
 One only needs to check any digital database of documents written in the English language to see an absolute explosion of the use of the expression 'one-off' during the 1960s and 1970s compared to only a few references in the 1950s and virtually nothing before that unless you are searching texts relating to pattern making.
 Yet the basic expression ('one-off instance', 'one-off event', 'one-off occasion' etc.) is so remarkably useful, and fits so many possible contexts, that it is simply inconceivable to think that it would have been written down in 1888 and never again for the next fifty years.
 It's just not how language works.
 And we certainly know that no newspaper in any digitally searchable newspaper archive used the expression (or similar) prior to the Second World War.
 In addition, no writer in any digitally searchable book used the expression (or similar) prior to the Second World War.
 But more than this, it's impossible for it to have been used in 1888 because of the way the expression had evolved.
 As of 1888 it hasn't yet evolved to mean anything more than a quantity.
 By the early 1900s it meant nothing more than a single casting off a pattern.
 Maybrick could thus not possibly have referred to striking his wife as a 'one off instance' by which he is supposed to have meant it was a unique aberration that would never happen again.